Attract hummingbirds to your garden by planting their favorite nectar-rich flowering vines. Grow these vines for hummingbirds.

 Candy Corn Plant

-Manettia luteorubra, Annual, Perennial in zones 10 to 11
+Manettia luteorubra, Zones 10 to 11 or Annual

 This noncaloric candy corn is fun for gardeners of all ages.
-The orange tubular flowers are tipped in yellow, making them look like the Halloween treat.
+The orange tubular flowers on these vines for hummingbirds are tipped in yellow, making them look like the Halloween treat.
 Grow it in full sun to light shade and moist, well-drained soil.

 Figwort

-Asarina scandens, Annual, Perennial in zones 9 to 10
+Asarina scandens, Zones 9 to 10 or Annual

 Brighten the summer and fall garden with the indigo, violet, pink or white flowers of figwort.
 Grow it in full sun to part shade on a trellis or allow the stems to spill over the edge of a hanging basket.